Differential Characters of Drinfeld Modules and de Rham Cohomology

 In this paper, we study the function-field analogue of Buium's theory.
 We emphasize that we take the function-field analogue in every possible sense.
-So instead of looking at characters $J^nE\to\hG$ of $\bZ$-module schemes over $\bZ_p$, where the $\bZ$-module scheme $E$ is an elliptic curve over $\bZ_p$ and $J^nE$ is its $p$-typical arithmetic jet space defined above, we will look at, for example, characters $J^nE\to\hG$ of $\bF_q[t]$-module schemes over $\bF_q[[t]]$, where $E$ is a Drinfeld $\bF_q[t]$-module over $\bF_q[[t]]$ and $J^nE$ is its function-field arithmetic jet space---in other words, the Greenberg transform but with ``$t$-typical'' Witt vectors.
+So instead of looking at characters $J^nE\to\hG$ of $\bZ$-module schemes over $\bZ_p$, where the $\bZ$-module scheme $E$ is an elliptic curve over $\bZ_p$ and $J^nE$ is its $p$-typical arithmetic jet space defined above, we will look at, for example, characters $J^nE\to\hG$ of ($t$-adically formal) $\bF_q[t]$-module schemes over $\bF_q[[t]]$, where $E$ is a Drinfeld $\bF_q[t]$-module, $\hG$ is the additive group with the tautological $\bF_q[t]$-module structure, and $J^nE$ is its function-field arithmetic jet space---in other words, the Greenberg transform but with ``$t$-typical'' Witt vectors.
 The most important result in this paper is the construction of a canonical $F$-crystal $\bH(E)$ which comes with a Hodge-type filtration and a morphism $\bH(E) \map \bH_{\mathrm{dR}}(E)$ to the usual de Rham cohomology preserving the filtration.
-As a consequence of the methods that go into the construction of $\bH(E)$, we also establish a stronger integral version of Buium's result that $\bX_\infty(E)$ itself is freely generated by a single element as an $R\{\phi^*\}$-module.
+As a consequence of the methods that go into the construction of $\bH(E)$, we also prove that $\bX_\infty(E)$ is freely generated by a single element as an $R\{\phi^*\}$-module, which is a stronger, integral version of the equal-characteristic analogue of Buium's result.
 Here, we would like to emphasize that all the fundamental principles that go into our approach also work for $p$-adic elliptic curves.

 Before we describe our main results in detail, we wish to fix a few notations.
 Let $\bF_q$ be the finite field with $q$ elements and $A$ is the coordinate ring of $X \backslash\{\infty\}$, where $X$ is a projective, geometrically connected, smooth curve over $\bF_q$ and $\infty$ a $\bF_q$-point on it.
 Let $\mfrak{p}$ be a fixed maximal ideal of $A$, and let $\pi$ be an element of $\mfrak{p}\setminus\mfrak{p}^2$.
 Let $R$ be an $A$-algebra which is a complete discrete valuation ring with maximal ideal $\pi R$ and which has a lift $\phi:R\to R$ of the $\xqb$-power Frobenius from $R/\pi R$, where $\xqb=|A/\mfrak{p}|$.
 Then one can consider the operator on $R$ given by $\d x = \frac{\phi(x) - x^{\xqb}}{\pi}$.
 It is called the \emph{$\pi$-derivation} associated to $\phi$.